rollerderby/scoreboard/CONTRIBUTING.md

 ## Reporting issues

 You can report issues with the scoreboard software or its documentation via [our issues page](https://github.com/rollerderby/scoreboard/issues).
 This is also the best place to ask questions or reach out to the developers.
+Before posting an issue, check to see whether the issue is being discussed already.

+When [creating a new issue](https://github.com/rollerderby/scoreboard/issues/new/choose), choose the template that best represents what you are looking to report, and fill out all applicable fields.

 ## Contributing to testing